 The Dalai Lama’s new-won prestige and worldwide celebrity likely became strong incentives later but, as we’ve seen, his first meeting with Asahara in 1987 predates the announcement of the Nobel Prize by two years.
 Tibetan Review’s article sheds little light on this: It notes that Asahara traveled to the Dalai Lama’s hometown Dharamsala in India ‘at least once,’ but it provides no detailed timeline.

 Possibly, Asahara became acquainted with the Dalai Lama even earlier.
-Before he founded Aum Shinrikyō, Asahara was a failed masseur, acupuncturist, and ‘pharmacist.’
-Also, he was convicted for selling counterfeit health-potions.
-Somewhere between 1980 and 1984, he joined Agon-shū, a “new new” religious movement established in 1978.
-28
+Before he founded Aum Shinrikyō, Asahara was a failed masseur and acupuncturist.
+As a ‘pharmacist,’ he was convicted for selling counterfeit health-potions in the early 1980s.
+This case led to negative press coverage, but some years later some occult journals praised Asahara’s religious practice and attainments.29 Somewhere between 1980 and 1984, he joined Agon-shū, a “new new” religious movement established in 1978.30

 Seeking religious legitimation and public promotion in media, Agon-shū wooed the Dalai Lama on his visit to Japan in May 1984.
-The Tibetan leader attended its ‘Aura Festival World Peace Prayer Service’ in the Nippon Budō-kan sports arena in Tokyo, where he conducted a fire ritual in front of some 13,000 people.29 Asahara was an undistinguished member of Agon-shū, but this event may have prompted his desire to seek out the Dalai Lama.
-30
+The Tibetan leader attended its ‘Aura Festival World Peace Prayer Service’ in the Nippon Budō-kan sports arena in Tokyo, where he conducted a fire ritual in front of some 13,000 people.31 Asahara was an undistinguished member of Agon-shū, but this event may have prompted his desire to seek out the Dalai Lama.32

 The Dalai Lama, in turn, may have become amenable to establishing relations with Asahara as his new backer in Japan when Agon-shū switched allegiance and began cultivating relations with the Communist regime in Beijing.
-This fit a pattern: Historically speaking, Japanese Buddhists are primarily interested in cultivating relations with Buddhists in China rather than with Tibetan exiles.
-31
+This fit a pattern: Historically speaking, Japanese Buddhists are primarily interested in cultivating relations with Buddhists in China rather than with Tibetan exiles in India.33

 First Meeting and Donation